As an orthodontist over the past 10 years, I’ve seen many Singaporeans with severe misconceptions about Invisalign and clear aligners treatment.

 - How well you wear your aligners

 - Your age - younger patients teeth generally move faster than older patients, due to higher cell activity

-I still tell my patients to start with 2 weekly changes, but I'm sometimes able to reduce the number of days between changes according to their progress and amount of wear.
+I still tell my patients to start with two weekly changes, but I am sometimes able to reduce the number of days between changes according to their progress and amount of wear.